Curbside Veterinary Care: Benefits for You and Your Pet

 What is curbside veterinary care?

 Hospitals providing curbside care have restructured their practice to avoid the need for clients to enter the lobby and exam rooms.
-This is designed to promote physical (social) distancing and reduce the spread of COVID-19.
+Curbside care is designed to promote physical (social) distancing and reduce the spread of viruses like COVID-19.
+It also allows busy clients to continue with their day while their pet is taken care of.

 While every curbside visit may look a little bit different, the general pattern is as follows: